LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

   description="I like trains”
 %}

-We’re using the spectacular [Asana]{:target=”_blank”} for bug tracking, as it provides a handy interface for creating tasks and updating them with comments on our progress.
+We’re using the spectacular Asana for bug tracking, as it provides a handy interface for creating tasks and updating them with comments on our progress.
 If you’re involved with a team of any size working on just about any sort of project, I can’t recommend Asana enough.
 Especially in the post-cubicle world we find ourselves in.
 When working remote, it helps to have some central locations for sharing info and tracking progress—and Asana makes it easy.
 No, this isn’t a sponsored post.
 Why do you ask?

 But in all seriousness, it’s a great resource!
 I won’t often namedrop the tools we’re using behind the scenes to make the magic happen, so rest assured when I do so, it’s because I genuinely find value in the product.